-Using non-planar graphs.
-CFR can be adapted to concurrent void traversal [29].
+CFR can be adapted to concurrent void traversal [23].
 The resultant algorithm is CVR.
 CVR can also be combined with greedy routing to form GCVR.
 Before we describe the necessary changes let us recall how void traversal operates.
-Note that void traversal is performed over segments of edges adjacent to the void, rather than over complete edges.
-After getting the message, two nodes c and f (see Figure 2 again), adjacent to the edge (c, f) that contains the segment (d, e), jointly determine the edge whose intersection point produces the shortest segment in the traversal direction.
+Void traversal is performed over segments of edges adjacent to the void, rather than over complete edges.
+After getting the message, two nodes c and f (see Fig. 2 again), adjacent to the edge (c, f)that contains the segment (d, e), jointly determine the edge whose intersection point produces the shortest segment in the traversal direction.
 Then, the token is forwarded to one of the nodes adjacent to the new edge (b, h).
 In the example node f forwards the token to h.
-Observe that in a non-planar graph f and h may be more than one hop apart.
+In a non-planar graph f and h may be more than one hop apart.

 Similar operations happen during the concurrent traversal in CVR.
 However, care must be taken to ensure that mates find each other.
 In particular a mate traversing the same face might be traveling along the path connecting f and h.
 Thus, h and f have to agree on the forwarding path and the tokens have to carry enough information to recognize their mates.
 Another complication to be resolved is the treatment of junctures.
 For CVR, a juncture is the node incident to the edge whose segment intersects the sd-line.
-Note that, unlike planar graphs, the segments can intersect at points other than nodes.
+Unlike planar graphs, the segments can intersect at points other than nodes.
 Thus, the segment intersection point itself may potentially lie on the sd-line.
 This case generates multiple junctures.
 However, the mates generated by these junctures meet and destroy each other.